boost/consyncful/README.md

 Once the content is availble locally, finding and interact with contentful data is as easy as using [Mongoid](https://docs.mongodb.com/mongoid/current/tutorials/mongoid-documents/) ODM.

+This gem doesn't provide any intergration with the management api or any way to update contentful models from the local store.
+It is strictly read only.

 ## Why do I have to use MongoDB?